 Japhet School was founded in 1973.
 It opened at a time when public education institutions were removing the teaching of values from the daily lives of schoolchildren.
 Japhet’s six original trustees were parents and educators who were devoted to the idea that character instruction and strong academics went hand in hand.
 A commonality among these parents is that they all attended the same church, and Japhet began with 27 students who were Christian Scientists.
 School and church, however, remained completely separate in the lives of our founding families.
 Religion never was, nor is today, taught at Japhet School.
 In 1996, because the school was recognized as an exemplary school for teaching both academics and character, our trustees voted to open Japhet to all children.
 Today Japhet is an independent, co-educational day school for children of diverse backgrounds.
 Faculty, staff, and trustees also represent a variety of life experiences.

-School opened in September for children who attended Christian Science Sunday Schools.
+School opened.
+All children, at that time, attended Christian Science Sunday Schools.

 Granted non-profit, corporate status as an elementary K-8 school.

-Moved into a Lamphere School District building in Madison Heights, Michigan, which we occupied until 2013.
+Moved into a Lamphere School District building in Madison Heights, Michigan, which we would occupy for 37 more years.
 Japhet developed a character quality curriculum that became integrated into our academic curriculum.